dhrumi-kansara-2/chatbot-memory/README.md

-# 🤖 Chatbot with Conversation Memory
+# Chatbot with Conversation Memory

-A simple AI chatbot built with Python, Groq, and Streamlit that remembers your entire conversation.

-## How Memory Works

 LLMs have no built-in memory : they are stateless.
 Every time you send a message, the entire conversation history is sent to the API as a list of messages.
 The model reads all of it from scratch and replies in context.
 What feels like memory is just that growing list being passed on every call.